What Is Pilot Arc on a Plasma Cutter? Benefits & When to Use It

 Initial Cost Lower Higher

-Performance on Rust/paint Lower Higher
+Performance on Rust and Paint Lower Higher

 Choosing the Right Plasma Cutter for Your Needs